uob-ir-g10/collab-slam/README.md

 # UoB IR Group 10 Project

 Currently starts up two pioneers (using modified `meeting.world`), and runs gmapping on one of them.
-A custom rviz config file is used for visualization, and you can setup the project with `roslaunch socspioneer colabslam.launch`
+A custom rviz config file is used for visualization, and you can setup the project with `roslaunch socspioneer collabslam.launch`

 Robot_0 can be controlled using `roslaunch socspioneer keyboard_teleop.launch`, see `keyboard_teleop.launch` to see how to use `<remap ... />` to make it work with multiple robots.